-Most of the bananas consumed in the EU are imported from Latin America, where 80% of them are grown on large plantations.
+Bananas are the second most popular fruit among Germans after apples.
+Mostly the Bananas consumed in the EU are imported from Latin America, where 80 per cent are grown on large plantations.
 The most important producer countries for the world market are Ecuador, Costa Rica, Guatemala and Colombia.
-Germany is one of the biggest importers of bananas and thus contributes significantly to the problems in the producing countries.
+Germany is one of the largest importers of bananas and thus contributes significantly to the problems in the producing countries.

-Aggressive price negotiations between food retailers and traders and banana producers keep consumer and producer prices low.
-This additionally reduces the scope for improving the growing conditions
+Aggressive price negotiations by food retailers with traders and banana producers' organisations keep prices low.
+This further reduces the scope for improving growing conditions.

-Around 125 million people work in the coffee sector worldwide.
-25 million producers, mostly small-scale families, make their living growing coffee, many of them living in poverty.
-The main challenges are the extremely low prices for green coffee, rising production costs and the consequences of climate change.
-The processing, which generates the highest profit, takes place to a large extent in the consuming countries.
-In Germany, for example, the second largest importer of coffee, a part is re-exported after processing.
-But a lot of coffee is consumed here as well.
-The per capita consumption of coffee beans 2016/2017 at 162 liters per year and is therefore higher than the consumption of mineral water (153l) or beer (104l)
+The further processing of coffee, which generates the highest profit, takes place to a large extent in the consumer countries.
+In Germany, for example, the second largest importer of coffee, some of it is re-exported after processing.
+But a lot of coffee is also consumed here.
+The per capita consumption of bean coffee in 2020 was 168 liter per year, which is higher than the consumption of mineral water (142l) or beer (100l).

-5.5 million people work in cocoa cultivation worldwide.
-Most of them are peasant farmers.
-Fluctuating, low world market prices, the concentration of power within the value chain and the dependence on cocoa cultivation are major causes for the continuing poverty of cocoa farmers and cocoa farmers and lead to exploitative child labor.
-In the main producing country, Côte d'Ivoire, almost 90% of cocoa farmers do not earn a living wage.
-The ongoing deforestation of tropical rainforests for cultivated land, the degradation of soils and the loss of biodiversity are also lasting challenges.
-The EU, as the largest importer of cocoa beans, and Germany in particular, as the largest exporter and producer of cocoa-containing products, such as chocolate, has a key responsibility in meeting these challenges.
+Worldwide, 5.5 million people work in cocoa farming.
+Most of them are smallholder farmers.
+Fluctuating, low world market prices, the concentration of power within the value chain and the dependence on cocoa cultivation are major causes of the persistent poverty of cocoa farmers and lead to exploitative child labour.
+In the main country of cultivation, Côte d'Ivoire, almost 90% of cocoa farmers do not earn a living wage.
+The ongoing deforestation of tropical rainforests for cultivation, the degradation of soils and the loss of biodiversity are also permanent challenges.
+The EU, as the largest importer of cocoa beans, and Germany in particular, as the largest exporter and producer of cocoa-based products such as chocolate, has a key responsibility in addressing these challenges.